 Education programs delivered by trained Player Educators/Ambassadors in Saskatchewan schools with a focus on Healthy Relationships, Bullying Prevention and Youth Psychological First Aid.
 A strategic focus will be Indigenous communities and youth.
 To date, the program has reached close to 20,000 students in 84 schools within 54 communities province-wide.
 Help us continue to expand this important program!

-Player student scholarships for Rams, Huskies, Thunder and Hilltops.
+Player student scholarships for Rams, Huskies, Thunder, Hilltops, Riot, and Valkyries.

 Football Saskatchewan Partnership